Cricket South Africa: Domestic competitions

 For women, CSA Provincial Cricket is currently the top level of cricket in South Africa, however it remains semi-professional.
 Since 2019, South African women have played in the Women's T20 Super League.
-Further developing the women’s game at a high level, CSA have said that the competition will allow top performing players from across the under-19s and provincial cricket to continue and improve domestic standards, as well as ultimately strengthening the national limited over sides.
+CSA have said that the competition will allow top performing players from across the under-19s and provincial cricket to continue and improve domestic standards.

-Development, Youth and Grass Roots
+Development, youth and grass roots

-Cricket South Africa offers numerous programmes that cover all aspects of the development of the amateur and professional game, for both men and women.
-From school projects, to introduction of hard ball cricket, through the semi-professional and fully professional franchise system, and then the pinnacle of international cricket.

-As the majority of South African schools do not have the necessary support infrastructure in place, CSA provides regional and district programmes, often via their Performance Centres.
-KFC Mini-Cricket is usually the first introduction to cricket that South African boys and girls enjoy.
-Starting at the ages of four to thirteen, more than 126,000 school children have participated in the programme, while the number of coaches and schools participating has increased to nearly 14,000 and 7,000 respectively.
+Cricket South Africa offers programmes that cover the development of the amateur and professional game, for both men and women.
+CSA provides regional and district programmes, often via their Performance Centres.
+Starting at the ages of four to thirteen, more than 126,000 school children have participated in the KFC Mini-Cricket programme, while the number of coaches and schools participating has increased to nearly 14,000 and 7,000 respectively.

 National inter-provincial tournaments are played at under-13, under-15, under-17 and under-19 levels for boys, and at under-15 and under-19 levels for girls.
-Through the Talent Acceleration Programme, the best players can be identified, particularly disadvantaged cricketers, without any bias against their background or circumstance.
-Numerous initiatives are available that provide financial support for deprived young cricketers, through the Sunfoil Education Trust (SET), the Momentum Bursary Trust, and the SASCOC Bursary Programme.
-From Youth to International progression, CSA nourishes talent through multiple Provincial and Regional Academies, as well the National Academy and the High Performance Centre.
+Through the Talent Acceleration Programme, the best players can be identified, particularly disadvantaged cricketers.
+Initiatives are available that provide financial support for deprived young cricketers, through the Sunfoil Education Trust (SET), the Momentum Bursary Trust, and the SASCOC Bursary Programme.
+From Youth to International progression, CSA provides support through Provincial and Regional Academies, as well the National Academy and the High Performance Centre.